-A machine trust account is a samba user account owned by a computer.
+A machine trust account is a user account owned by a computer.
 The account password acts as the shared secret for secure communication with the Domain Controller.
-This is a security feature to prevent an unauthorized machine with the same netbios name from joining the domain and gaining access to domain user/group accounts.
-Hence a Windows 9x host is never a true member of a domain because it does not posses a machine trust account, and thus has no shared secret with the DC.
+Hence the reason that a Windows 9x host is never a true member of a domain because it does not posses a machine trust account and thus has no shared secret with the DC.

 On a Windows NT PDC, these machine trust account passwords are stored in the registry.
-A Samba PDC stores these accounts in the same location as user LanMan and NT password hashes (currently smbpasswd).
-However, machine trust accounts only possess and use the NT password hash.
+A Samba PDC stores these accounts in he same location as user LanMan and NT password hashes (currently smbpasswd).
+However, machine trust accounts only possess the NT password hash.